hyosung11/Launch-School/Courses/JS109/glossary.md

 let add = (a, b) => a + b;
 ```

 Note the lack of a `return` statement.
-We can omit it in arrow functions *when and only when the function body contains a single expressio*n (the expression may have subexpressions, but the entire expression must evaluate to a single value).
+We can omit it in arrow functions *when and only when the function body contains a single expression* (the expression may have subexpressions, but the entire expression must evaluate to a single value).
 Suppose it contains two or more expressions or statements.
 In that case, you must explicitly return a value if you need it, and you must also use curly braces:

 ```js
 let add = (a, b) => a + b;